marque-antoine/Laravel-API-ReactJS---Bookmark-app/README.md

 For e-mail, configure .env file.
 If you want to use Gmail, follow [this article tuto](https://medium.com/@agavitalis/how-to-send-an-email-in-laravel-using-gmail-smtp-server-53d962f01a0c)

+## Permissions

+You must be logged in in order to add bookmarks
+You can only edit or delete your bookmarks

 ## Installation of laravel/passport

 [Laravel and Passport with API](https://laravel.com/docs/7.x/passport#consuming-your-api-with-javascript)